benbalter/benbalter.github.com/_posts/2014-11-3-rules-of-communicating-at-github.md

 ---
-title: "N rules for communicating at GitHub"
+title: "Fifteen rules for communicating at GitHub"
 excerpt: "Asycronous communication through high-fidelity mediums like issues and chat illimate the indemic \"you had to be there\" aspect of most corporate workflows, and reduces the need for a dedicated management class to capture, collection, and shuttle information back and forth between business units."
 ---

 At GitHub, we have a very specific way of working.
 For one, we use GitHub to build GitHub.
-Not just for code, but for things like Legal, Marketing, and internal policies.
-But it's not that the medium defines the workflow (although it helps), in fact, it's the other way around.
+Not just for code, but to collaborate on things like Legal, Marketing, and internal policies.
+But it's not that the medium that defines the workflow (although it certanly helps), in fact, it's the other way around.

 GitHub's communication style can be summed up in one word: asycronous.
 Much of this is defined by the workflows of the open source community, where many of us got our start, but part of it, as a distributed company, is out of necessity.
 Like open source, rarely are two people in the same place at the same time, working on the same thing at the same time.
-Yet as in the case of Wikipedia versus Encycleopedia Britanica, distributed workflows produce better results than their traditional counterparts, and I'd argue that life is better for those involved, as a result.
+Yet as in the case of Wikipedia versus Encycleopedia Britanica, distributed workflows produce better results than their traditional counterparts, and I'd argue that every day quality of life is better for those involved, as a result.

 Asycronous communication through high-fidelity mediums like issues and chat illimate the indemic "you had to be there" aspect of most corporate workflows, and reduces the need for a dedicated management class to capture, collection, and shuttle information back and forth between business units.

 It's more than just tools.
 In fact, I'd argue, it's primarily about culture.
-Here's ___ "rules", that I think embody the intangible in how we approach communication at GitHub.
+Here's 15 "rules", that  reprsent the intangible in how we approach communication at GitHub:

 ### 1. Prefer asynchronous communication

-As @holman writes, *"Chat is inherently asycronous; tapping someone on the shoulder is inherently being a jerk."*

-Knowledge workers, especially those in the technology industry are most productive when they have large blocks of uninterrupted time.
+As @holman [writes](#), *"Chat is inherently asycronous; tapping someone on the shoulder is inherently being a jerk."* Knowledge workers, especially those in the technology industry are most productive when they have large blocks of uninterrupted time.
 A two hour block is not fungible with four thirty minute blocks.
 Think about it practically: Developers store a large sections of the code base in their head when they work.
 Designers have a vision they're trying to express on paper or in CSS.
 Unlike say, working on an assembly line, when knowledge work is interrupted, intentional or not, whether a popup, a meeting, or a "hey, you got a sec?" drive by, there's a significant switching cost to get back to where you were.
 Think about it like needing to put on gym clothes, fill your water bottle, and grab your iPad before you head to the gym.

 In practice, this means that you essentially *never* "walk over" to a coworker's desk, virtual or otherwise.
 Whenever possible, prefer issues and chat, to "just in time" communications.
 And there's an added bonus: Asycronous mediums necessitate a distributed workflow.
 There's no "you had to be there", when "there", is online and anytime.

 ### 2. Don't underestimate high-fidelity mediums

-High fidelity, synchronous mediums like meatspace, Hangouts, or even chat are extremely valuable, when used correctly.
+High fidelity, synchronous mediums like meatspace, Hangouts, or chat are extremely valuable, when used correctly.
 In many workplace cultures, synchronous meetings are the default, and are often used to either make (or worse, communicate) decisions, two goals that are better achieved by non-evented means.
 What are the latest sales numbers?
 Create a blog post.
 Which design should we choose?
 Open a pull request and show me.
 Reserve such high-fidelty mediums for things that simply can't be accomplished by lower fidelity means.

 In practice, this can come in three primary forms: